 The presented algorithms are novel combinations of infinite domain constraint satisfaction techniques (such as used in~\cite{CJJK,ll,Maximal}) and reductions to the tractable cases of Schaefer's theorem.
 Reductions of infinite domain CSPs in artificial intelligence (e.g., in temporal and spatial reasoning~\cite{Duentsch}) to finite domain CSPs (where typically the domain consists of the elements of a so-called `relation algebra') have been considered in the more applied artificial intelligence literature~\cite{WestphalWoelfl}.
-Our results shed some light on the question when such techniques can even lead to \emph{polynomial-time} algorithms for CSPs.
+Our results shed some light on the question as to when such techniques can even lead to \emph{polynomial-time} algorithms for CSPs.

-The global classification strategy of the present paper is similar in spirit to the one of a recent result in~\cite{tcsps-journal} on CSPs of structures which are first-order definable in $(\mathbb Q; <)$.
+The global classification strategy of the present paper is similar in spirit to the strategy presented in~\cite{tcsps-journal} for CSPs of reducts of $(\mathbb Q; <)$.
 But while in~\cite{tcsps-journal} the proof might still have appeared to be very specific to constraint satisfaction over linear orders, with the present paper we demonstrate that in principle such a strategy can be used for any class $\mathcal C$ of computational problems that satisfies the following: \begin{itemize} \item All problems in $\mathcal C$ can be formulated as a CSP of a structure which is first-order definable in a single structure $\Delta$; \item $\Delta$ is homogeneous in a finite language and the class of finite substructures of $\Delta$ has the Ramsey property (as in~\cite{NesetrilSurvey}). \end{itemize} The subsequent survey article~\cite{BP-reductsRamsey} is devoted to the application of the method of this paper in this more general setting, providing further examples.
-We remark that in our case, this $\Delta$ is the \emph{ordered random graph} (roughly the random graph equipped with the order of the rationals in a random way -- confer Section~\ref{sect:higher-arity}) rather than the random graph $G$ itself.
+We remark that in our case, the structure $\Delta$ above is the \emph{random ordered graph} (roughly the random graph equipped with the order of the rationals in a random way -- confer Section~\ref{sect:higher-arity}) rather than the random graph $G$ itself.
 The reducts of this structure have recently been classified~\cite{42}.

 While in~\cite{tcsps-journal}, the classical theorem of Ramsey and its product version were sufficient, the Ramsey theorems used in the present paper are deeper and considerably more difficult to prove~\cite{NesetrilRoedlOrderedStructures,AbramsonHarrington}.